ma16/rpio/cc/Console/Device/Ds18s20/1wire.md

 * the system is referred to as a “single-drop” system if there is only one Slave;
 * the system is referred to as a “multidrop” system if there are multiple Slaves.

-The Slave can be powered by an external supply on the VDD pin, or it can operate in “parasite power” mode, which allows the Slave to be connected on only two pins (instead of three).
-In parasite power mode external switching is required for the bus and not all Slave's operations may be supported.
-For the remainder of the document it is assumed, the Slave is connected to an external power supply.
+The Slave can be powered by an external supply, or it can operate in “parasite power” mode, which allows the Slave to be connected on only two pins (bus & ground).
+In parasite power mode external switching is required for the bus and not all Slave operations may be supported.
+For the remainder of the document it is assumed, the Slave is connected to an external power supply (VDD, bus & ground).

 ## Transaction Sequence

 The transaction sequence for a Master-Slave dialog is as follows:

 * Initialization Sequence
-* ROM Command and optional response
+* ROM command and optional response
-* Optional Function Command and response
+* Optional Function command and response

-There are Exceptions to this sequence (see ROM Commands).
+There are exceptions to this sequence (see ROM commands).

 If for any reason a transaction needs to be suspended, the bus must be left in the idle state if the transaction is to resume.
 Infinite recovery time can occur between bits so long as the bus is idle during the recovery period.

 ## Signalling

-All the four bus signals are initiated by the Master.
-That is, the Slave needs to wait for a condition provided by the Master before the Slave can pull the bus Low.
+All four bus signals are initiated by the Master.
+That is, the Slave needs to wait for a condition provided by the Master before the Slave can pull the bus to Low.

 ### Initialization Sequence